aleksannder-ftn/ARSProjekat/README.md

 ## Database:
 **Consul** is a NoSQL database designed for storing key-value pairs.
 We chose Consul for its simplicity and suitability for our project specifications.
 To access the **Consul UI**, use the port **8500**.
-This will allow you to manage and interact with your Consul data effortlessly.
+This will allow you to manage and interact with your persisted data effortlessly.

 ## Testing:
 We have implemented unit tests for all services in this project.